 - Basic admin skills and ability to undertake simple tasks on behalf of clients

-2-Reception/admin volunteer – to provide reception cover for MRSN`s office dealing with people contacting MRSN on the phone or in person; assisting the finance/admin worker with setting up and maintainenance of good admin systems; general admin support to MRSN office and projectsskills/experience needed:
+Role will require volunteer to provide reception cover for MRSN’s office.
+Interacting with people contacting MRSN on the phone or in person; assisting the finance/admin worker with setting up and maintenance of good admin systems; general admin support to MRSN office and projects.

 - Good interpersonal and communication skills in person and on the phone